aijose/CarND-Advanced-Lane-Lines/project_report.md

 channels in the RGB (Red, Blue, Green) or HLS representation of the image    can provide additional room for optimizing the edge detection process.
 In the present work, binary images were generated for the R-channel, S-channel and Sobel X-gradient by applying thresholds.
-These were used as the basis for coming up with a combined binary image that includes the important features of the image while minimizing the less relevant features.
-Based on experiments performed on the aforementioned three channels the following key points may be noted:
+These were used to come up with a combined binary image that includes the important features of the image while minimizing the less relevant features.
+Based on experiments performed on the aforementioned three channels, the following key points may be noted about the pros and cons of using each channel:

 * **S channel:**

   * **Good:** It does a good job of retaining lane lines while being color agnostic.

-  * **Bad:** It is not as effective as the Sobel X-gradient filter in capturing lane lines that are thin.
-Using the S-channel alone can therefore ignore some of the dashed lane lines in some of the video frames, which could lead to failure of the algorithm.
+  * **Bad:** It is not as effective as the Sobel X-gradient filter in capturing lane lines that are weak/thin.
+Using the S-channel alone can therefore ignore some of the dashed lane lines in some of the video frames.

 * **Sobel Gradient:**